-Demi Lovato Looks “Not Happy” After Returning From Dubai Tour
+Demi Lovato Looks ‘Not Happy’ After Returning From Dubai Tour

-Demi Lovato Jetted back to Los Angeles after a very engaging performance in Dubai where she took to the stage in a nude-colored body suit.
+Demi Lovato jetted back to Los Angeles after a very engaging performance in Dubai where she took to the stage in a nude-colored body suit.
 She, however, looked “not happy” after landing in LAX.

 Lovato was spotted at the airport upon her return from Dubai while clad in a pair of black sunglasses, a black top, a pair of black tights and black stilettos.
 She also covered up with a green trench coat which deviated from her otherwise black theme.
 The pop star also had a black clutch bag and accessorized the stylish look with a diamond necklace and matching earrings.
 Unfortunately, despite her glamorous appearance, she looked as if she was not happy.